JamesSingleton/JamesSingleton/README.md

 ## What I Do

-I am currently a front-end engineer for [American Express](https://www.americanexpress.com) working on open-source software (primarily [One App](https://github.com/americanexpress/one-app)).
+I am currently a Senior Software Engineer at Zendesk!

 ## Technology I Use